francesjgonzales/francesjgonzales/README.md

 - **Tools**: Git, VS Code, AWS S3, Route 53, CloudFront

 ## Projects
+- **[]()**: A WordPress site showcasing a Designer's portfolio.
+It features content organization, highlighting key information and
+- **[New Sole Django Web Application](https://github.com/francesjgonzales/newsole2)**: Rebuilt a bootcamp project from 2020, New Sole is an ecommerce web application that features user authentication, product management, wishlist and cart functionality, search, and email automation.
+The project is deployed using Render and styled with Bootstrap.

-- **[Deploy React App on AWS S3](https://gfrancesjane.com/2025/02/05/deploy-react-app-on-aws-s3/)**: I built a React project to enhance my skills in deploying single-page website by creating a bucket in Amazon’s S3.
+- **[Deploy React App on AWS S3](https://gfrancesjane.com/2025/02/05/deploy-react-app-on-aws-s3/)**: Worked on deploying a single-page website by creating a bucket in Amazon’s S3.
 - **[100 Years of Nursing](https://www.100yearsofnursing.ca/)**: Redeveloped the website by resolving video functionality issues, enhancing responsiveness across various devices, and improving user experience through redesigning each page and adding navigation endpoints.
 Technologies: HTML, CSS, Bootstrap, Node.js, Express.js.
 - **[Medical Terminology](https://medical-terminology-1.onrender.com/)**: Built a website in REST API using Node, Express, and MongoDB (Mongoose)
 - **[Health Tracker Dashboard](https://patient-tracker-site.netlify.app/)**: Built a website using vanilla Javascript, Localstorage session, and custom UID.